 Pusat Rawatan “PUTUO” / RC Reflexology

 Offering massage, foot reflexology, fire cupping, scraping and ear candling treatments, this little nook located along Jalan Hang Jebat is a good stopover on your jaunt through the Jonker Walk bazaar and also a good way to escape the hot and humid air.
+Also can have salon for hair washing, hair extension care service.

 Situated within the grounds of Hotel Puri Malacca, this Peranakan-inspired spa offers some truly pampering treatments.
 Guests can indulge in a single therapy or Puri’s spa packages which includes the relaxing Floral Milk Bath.
-Featuring perfectly parcelled recipes for relaxation, this spa is the ideal way to indulge your body, mind and soul the Puri way.
+Featuring perfectly parcelled recipes for relaxation, this spa is the ideal way to indulge your body, mind, and soul the Puri way.

 Location of Jonker Street